LeLiu552/Stomata_Segmention/README.md

 ### CZI2PNG.ipyn
 Function to automatically read the .CZI files in the given folder and transfer into PNG files

+### NDTOPNG.py
+Function to automatically read the .nd files in the given folder and perform 3D projection with maximum stacks

 ### Train_setup.ipynb
 This notebook provides detailed steps for training your model and validating its performance.